 Most Gracious Prince.
 How miserable the life of all men is and how quickly it closes like a garment, does not require much proof.
 Aside from daily experience, it is testified to by the entire Holy Scripture.
 True, it could be somehow endured if it were only miserable and painful outside our body, due to the vicissitudes of fortune, but it is a much greater pity that we must experience so much misery in our body that we can often not have a single healthy hour in our whole life.
 Therefore we must eat our tear-drenched bread with great sighing and hurting, and finally also end our life in unspeakable pain, which can be and must be the greatest misfortune in this world.
 When therefore our dear forefathers considered what noble gift of God health is, they indicated it by a proverb, saying: Health is better than all wealth.
-Conversely, if follows that illness and physical pain are the greatest misfortune.
-That this must be so, and it is not contradicted by the proverb of our ancestors, is confirmed by what our eyes see.
+Conversely, it follows that illness and physical pain are the greatest when therefore our dear forefathers considered what noble gift of God health is, they indicated it by a proverb, saying: Health is better than all wealth.
+Conversely, it follows that illness and physical pain are the greatest misfortune.
+That this must be so, and it is not contradicted by the proverb of our ancestors, and is confirmed by what our eyes see.
 Let us look about ourselves, not only in the big cities where there are well organized hospitals and infirmaries, but also in almost all villages, even houses, and see how the great and mighty diseases and pains are raging against men, behaving like evil spirits, and causing many persons to lose their wits and reason.
 Therefore God causes us to recognize that we must delve into ourselves, learning to know ourselves, lest we anger our Creator further by deliberate sinning.
-Rather should we beg Him with a fervent prayer to give us also a healthy body aside from a same rational soul.
-This has also been known by the honorable pagans, who said: We pray for a healthy mind in a healthy soul.
+Rather should we beg Him with a fervent prayer to give us also a healthy body aside from a sane rational soul.
+This has also been known by the honorable pagans, who said: we pray for a healthy mind in a healthy soul.

 If only we pray to God to take from us all kinds of illnesses, He will be merciful and gentle.
-And just as He provided a physican against our eternal destruction, namely His Son Jesus Christ, to heal and cure our souls, He has also shown His kindness to us in a peculiar way by creating the bodily medicines out of the earth, then leaving them to men to be used to advantage, so that we should also have a Nepenthes in our mortality - about which Homer has likewise said wonderful things - enabling us to drive away not only every depression and sadness but also all illnesses.
-Those who had been striving for these high arcana and had made much good progress in the Art, have been held in high esteem above all others - the pagans even bestowed divine honors on them - as may be seen from the true case histories which we render in abbreviated form, as those concerned do not wish to become known.
+And just as He provided a physician against our eternal destruction, namely His Son Jesus Christ, to heal and cure our souls, He has also shown His kindness to us in a peculiar way by creating the bodily medicines out of the earth, then leaving them to men to be used to advantage, so that we should also have a Nepenthes in our mortality - about which Homer has likewise said wonderful things - enabling us to drive away not only every depression and and sadness with these high arcana, but also all illnesses.
+Those who had been striving for made much good progress in the Art, have been held in high esteem above all others - the pagans even bestowed divine honors on them - as may be seen from the true case histories which we render in abbreviated form, as those concerned do not wish to become known.